Investing Simple Logo

 Opening a Foreign Brokerage Account

-To trade US stocks, the easiest thing to do is to open a brokerage account with a US broker.
+To trade US stocks, the easiest route is to open a brokerage account with a US-based broker that accepts international clients.

 W-8BEN Tax Form For Foreign Investors